-108. Fitness to study processes are widely used in higher education institutions.
-They assist in the assessment of risk, and the taking of action in circumstances where a student's health, behaviour or other circumstances, give rise to concern.
-Such concerns may include the student's ability to take part in their studies, or that this might represent a risk to themselves or others.

-- 109. Fitness to study procedures usually comprise several stages, with early intervention designed to identify the issue and offer appropriate support.
+- 108. Fitness to study processes are widely used in higher education providers.
+They assist in the assessment of risk and in taking action when a student's health, behaviour or other circumstances give rise to concern.
+Such concerns may include the student's ability to take part in their studies or that this might represent a risk to themselves or others. - 109.
+Fitness to study procedures usually comprise several stages, with early intervention designed to identify the issue and offer appropriate support.
 If the issues giving rise to concern persist, the next stage is likely to involve a more proactive and formal process to assess the student's circumstances, and decide how this might best be managed. - 110.
-In osteopathic educational institutions, there is likely to be a crossover between fitness to study and fitness to practise procedures: a failure of early intervention under a fitness to study process may lead to a fitness to practise investigation. - 111.
-Guidance on Student Mental Wellbeing in higher education is provided in the Universities UK good practice guide28
+In osteopathic educational providers, there is likely to be a crossover between fitness to study and fitness to practise procedures: a failure of early intervention under a fitness to study process may lead to a fitness to practise investigation. - 111.
+Guidance on Student health and wellbeing higher education is provided by $\underline{\rm Universities}~{\rm UK}^{\rm 24}$.